Definition

 EU Adopts 2040 Climate Target and Delays ETS 2 Start Under European Climate Law

-The EU has legally mandated a 90% net greenhouse gas reduction target for 2040 and delayed the start of the ETS 2 carbon market for buildings and transport until 2028.
+The EU has legally mandated a 90% net greenhouse gas reduction target for 2040 and postponed the start of the ETS 2 carbon market for buildings and transport to 2028.
 This locks in the long-term regulatory trajectory for industrial decarbonization while offering a short-term compliance buffer for sectors entering the expanded carbon pricing framework.

 Germany / UBA Releases 2025 Greenhouse Gas Data and 2026 Projections

-Germany’s 2025 greenhouse gas data and 2026 projections reveal a widening gap toward 2030 targets, particularly under EU Effort Sharing obligations.
-Companies in the transport, buildings, and industrial sectors should prepare for intensified regulatory intervention as the government seeks to close the projected emissions deficit.
+Germany’s 2025 greenhouse gas data and 2026 projections indicate a significant cumulative emissions gap under EU Effort Sharing obligations through 2030.
+Industrial, transport, and building sectors should anticipate intensified regulatory intervention and stricter climate measures as the government moves to close the projected deficit.

 European Parliament Question on High-ILUC Classification of Soya under the Renewable Energy Directive

 The European Commission is facing formal parliamentary scrutiny over the high-ILUC risk classification of soya, which restricts its use as a biofuel feedstock under the Renewable Energy Directive.
-This challenge highlights growing trade and economic friction that may force a shift toward more granular proof-of-origin requirements for agricultural feedstocks.
+This challenge signals mounting political and trade pressure that could force a shift toward more granular proof-of-origin requirements for agricultural feedstocks to avoid supply chain disruptions.

 EU Council Intends Not To Object To Delegated Regulation Amending Union Registry Regulation (EU) 2019/1122